Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 chocolate crinkle cookies raw ingredients that are labeled

-• 1 ½ cups all-purpose flour
+• 1½ cups of all-purpose flour

-• 1 ½ tsp baking powder
+• 1½ teaspoons of baking powder

-• ½ tsp salt
+• ½ teaspoon of salt

-• 1 cup light brown sugar , packed
+• 1 cup of light brown sugar, packed

 • 3 large eggs

-• ½ tsp vanilla extract
+• ½ teaspoon of vanilla extract

-• ¼ tsp almond extract
+• ¼ teaspoon of almond extract

 • ½ cup powdered sugar

-Chocolate Chips: Try adding ½ cup of milk or dark chocolate chips to this recipe.
+CHOCOLATE CHIPS: Try adding ½ cup of milk or dark chocolate chips to this recipe.

-Nuts: Adding ½ cup of finely chopped pecans or walnuts would make these cookies taste just like the holidays and add a really nice crunch to them.
+NUTS: Adding ½ cup of finely chopped pecans or walnuts would make these cookies taste just like the holidays and add a really nice crunch to them.

-STEP ONE: In a medium mixing bowl add all-purpose flour, unsweetened cocoa powder, baking powder, and salt.
-Use a whisk to combine all of these ingredients together.
+STEP ONE: In a medium bowl, add the all-purpose flour, unsweetened cocoa powder, baking powder, and salt.

-STEP TWO: In a separate medium bowl add vegetable oil, packed brown sugar, eggs, vanilla extract, and almond extract.
-Use a whisk to combine all of these ingredients together.
+STEP TWO: In a separate bowl, add the vegetable oil, packed brown sugar, eggs, vanilla extract, and almond extract.

 STEP THREE: Add the dry ingredients to the wet ingredients and stir to combine.